waiting times

 Benefits

-The diagnostic value of the stress echo is much higher than that of the conventional stress test.
-However, even with a technically adequate test, it can rarely miss lesions and diagnoses.
-It has the advantage, when compared to scintigraphy and coronary CT angiography, of not using radiation.
+The diagnostic value of a stress echocardiogram is much higher than that of a conventional stress test.
+However, even with a technically advanced examination, lesions and diagnoses may, although rarely, not be detected.

 Are there any risks?